 Tex Mex food and Pilsner

 North American Mexican food has a liking for heat, in part due to our love of salsa and hot peppers.
 The bitter hops can cut through salsa, beans, rich cheeses, guacamole, and sour cream with ease.
 Meanwhile, the sweet malty flavours mingle with any grilled beef, pork, chicken and fish flavours effortlessly.
-Speaking of heat, Pilsner will go great with those spicy buffalo chicken wings.
+Speaking of heat, Pilsner will go great with those spicy buffalo chicken wings or Chili.

 Pilsner and Seafood Pairings